Elle Fanning

+On television, she starred as Catherine the Great in the Hulu period satire series The Great (2020–2023), for which she received nominations for a Primetime Emmy Award and two Golden Globe Awards.
+She has since portrayed Michelle Carter in the Hulu limited series The Girl from Plainville (2022).
+On stage, she made her Broadway debut in the Branden Jacobs-Jenkins play Appropriate (2023).

 Early life

-Fanning was born in Conyers, Georgia, to Heather Joy (née Arrington), who played tennis in college, and Steven J. Fanning, who played minor league baseball for teams affiliated with the St. Louis Cardinals.
+Mary Elle Fanning was born on April 9, 1998, in Conyers, Georgia, to Heather Joy (née Arrington) and Steven J. Fanning, who played for St. Louis Cardinals-affiliated minor league baseball teams.

 Her maternal grandfather was American football player Rick Arrington, and her aunt is ESPN reporter Jill Arrington.
-Counted amongst the Arrington family's most notable ancestors is the gentleman farmer William Farrar.
-Fanning is the younger sister of Dakota Fanning, who is also an actress.
-Both were brought up in the Southern Baptist denomination.
+Counted among the Arrington family's most notable ancestors is the gentleman farmer William Farrar.
+Fanning is actress Dakota Fanning’s younger sister.
+She and her sister use their middle names as given names per family tradition.
+They were brought up in the Southern Baptist denomination.

+Fanning is a 2016 graduate of Campbell Hall School.